agateblue/screen-sizer/README.md

 Follow these steps to get a working Screen Sizer local instance.
 These steps are also needed in case of a production instance.

-Screen Sizer requires Python 2.7 (but should work with Python 2.6).
+Screen Sizer requires Python 3.4 or 2.7.

 ### Virtualenv